-Class A common shares, par value \$0.001 per share
+Title of Class Class A common shares, par value \$0.001 per share Class B common shares, par value \$0.001 per share

-12b-2 of the Exchange Act).
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

+Yes 🗌  No 🖾

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

+Yes 🗌  No 🖾

-Class B common shares, par value \$0.001 per share 53,093,315 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securiti es Act Yes□ No⊠ If this report is an annual or transition report, indicate by check mark if the registrant is not required to file repursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934. eports Yes □ No ⊠ Note - Checking the box above will not relieve any registrant required to file reports pursuant to Sectio 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections. n 13 or Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 1 the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the reg was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days The registrant became subject to such requirements on January 31, 2018. istrant Yes⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Wiff any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulati (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registral required to submit and post such files). $ \text{Yes} \boxtimes \text{No} \ \Box $ ion S-T Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-acceler.
+Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+The registrant became subject to such requirements on January 31, 2018.

+Yes   No 🗌

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Yes   No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one):

-(Chec Large Accelerated Filer $\square$ Accelerated Filer $\square$ Non-accelerated Filer $\boxtimes$ Emerging growth compar ny 🗆 If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indic check mark if the registrant has elected not to use the extended transition period for complying with any revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. $\Box$ The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012. unting Indicate by check mark which basis of accounting the registrant has used to prepare the financial state included in this filing: $\Box$ U.S. GAAP ements $\boxtimes$ International Financial Reporting Standards as issued by the International Accounting Standards Board Other d If "Other" has been checked in response to the previous question, indicate by check mark which financial statitem the registrant has elected to follow. $\Box$ Item 17 $\Box$ Item 18 tement
+Large Accelerated Filer 🗌 Accelerated Filer 🗌 Non-accelerated Filer  Emerging growth company 🗌

+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. \Box

+The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.

+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

+U.S. GAAP

+☑ International Financial Reporting Standards as issued by the International Accounting Standards Board ☑ Other

+If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.

+🗌 Item 17  Item 18

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule
+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).